Workday/canvas-kit/modules/button/react/README.md

 > The size of the icon button

 Default: `'medium'`

+Note: If the Icon Button is of variant `ToolbarSquare` it will default to `'small'` to fit it's intended area of a toolbar.

 | Theme    | Description                   | Is Default |
 | -------- | ----------------------------- | ---------- |